Welcome to the UNH Physics & Astronomy Department web pages!

 - B.S. in physics prepares students for professional work as a physicist, and is the first step to graduate work in physics.
 This is the most rigorous and rigid of the programs that we offer.
-We also offer B.S. options in materials science, chemical physics, and astronomy which require fewer physics course combined with a concentration in another area.

 - B.A. in physics provides an opportunity for a broad and liberal education, which in some cases may be sufficient for graduate work.
 This program is also an excellent preparation for anyone wishing to teach physics at the middle or high school level.
 Because there are many fewer required courses than for a B.S., you have to time to pursue other academic interests.

 - B.S. in engineering physics provides training for individuals who either seek employment in an engineering discipline that requires a deeper knowledge of physical principles or who intend to pursue a graduate degree in engineering.
 A BSEP degree differs from a traditional engineering degree in that the curriculum includes more of a focus on fundamental physics.

 - Minor in physics includes 5 courses in physics, and allows students to become more deeply involved in physics without the commitment of a major.